The Cultural Au Pair Association of Australia is the only trade association for the Au pair industry in Australia.

 It has come to CAPAA’s attention that there are websites that are promising Au pair services that do not exist and/or requesting fees under false pretences.
 If you see a non-CAPAA agency displaying the CAPAA logo, claiming to be a member, or claiming that they ‘abide by the guidelines of CAPAA or IAPA’ (the International Au pair Agencies Association), please notify CAPAA or the international Au Pair association, IAPA.

 We urge you to carefully research any internet based agency.
 Newspaper, internet advertisements or one of the many web-based matching services may appear to be acceptable and inexpensive alternatives for securing an Au pair placement however there are potential risks in arranging a placement in this manner.

-10 potential risks you face when not using a reputable and established Au pair agency:
+10 potential risks you face when not using a reputable Au pair agency: